slinusc/BERT_vs_GPT_hate_speech_detection/README.md

 ```
 ## Citations

-The work conducted in this repository is in accordance with the following references, which have been crucial in the development of our models and evaluation metrics:

 1) cjadams, J. Sorensen, J. Elliott, L. Dixon, M. McDonald, nithum, W. Cukierski, "Toxic Comment Classification Challenge," Kaggle, 2017.
 Available: https://kaggle.com/competitions/jigsaw-toxic-comment-classification-challenge.

 2) V. Sanh, L. Debut, J. Chaumond, T. Wolf, "DistilBERT, a distilled version of BERT: smaller, faster, cheaper and lighter," 2020.
 [Online].
 Available: arXiv:1910.01108.

-These citations are formatted in IEEE style as requested.